Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

 numpy.testing.assert_array_almost_equal([1.0,2.333],[1.0,2.333])               ----> True
 np.testing.assert_array_almost_equal([1.0,2.33333],[1.0,2.33339], decimal=5)   ----> False    2.33333 != 2.33339
 ```
-There is also pytest-mock to use but [this tutotial](https://changhsinlee.com/pytest-mock/) is very comprehensive.
+pytest-mock can also be very handy.
+Have a look at [this tutorial](https://changhsinlee.com/pytest-mock/) for more details.

-## Go Further
+## To go Further

-Pytest allow to put markers on tests.
-[Here is a tutorial for Pyleecan.](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/how.to.use.markers.md)
+Pytest allows to put markers on tests.
+[Here is a tutorial for how to use markers in PYLEECAN.](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/how.to.use.markers.md)